hyperledger-labs/splice/README.md

 The integration tests are located at [`/apps/app/src/test/scala/com/daml/network/integration/tests/`](/apps/app/src/test/scala/com/daml/network/integration/tests).
 They work by standing up by defining and starting a Canton network topology and running Canton console commands against that topology, see for example the [`DirectoryProviderIntegrationTest.scala`](/apps/app/src/test/scala/com/daml/network/integration/tests/DirectoryProviderIntegrationTest.scala).
-Also see the Scaladocs on Canton's [`BaseIntegrationTest.scala`](/canton/community/app/src/test/scala/com/digitalasset/canton/integration/BaseIntegrationTest.scala) for more information about how the test framework is intended to be used.
+Also see the Scaladocs on Canton's [`BaseIntegrationTest.scala`](/canton/community/app/src/test/scala/com/digitalasset/canton/integration/BaseIntegrationTest.scala) for more information about the intended usage of the test framework.

 Many tests use the topology and base configuration defined in [`/apps/app/src/test/resources/simple-topology.conf`](apps/app/src/test/resources/simple-topology.conf), or a variant thereof.
 Adjusting these configurations can sometimes help with debugging.